Milli189/Impactor-fork/README.md

 - User friendly and clean UI.
 - Supports Linux.
-- Sign and sideload applications to iOS & Mac with your Apple ID.
+- Sign and sideload applications on iOS 9.0+ & Mac with your Apple ID.
 - Simple customization options for the app.
 - Generates P12 for SideStore/AltStore to use, similar to how Altserver works.
 - Automatically populate pairing files for specific apps like SideStore, Antrag, and Protokolle.